 By the time of the Second World War only The Cygnet remained, the Swan having

-been destroyed by fire some time in the inter-war yearsnote3, and it was actually commissioned for use by the local Home
+(allegedly) been destroyed by fire some time in the inter-war yearsnote3.
+The Cygnet was commissioned for use by the local Home

 The Cygnet now has a permanent berth in the Topsham Museum.
 Having been lovingly

 restored, an example of Captain Peacock's eccentric ingenuity is preserved for future

 generations to admire.

 The last remainining Cygnet on display in Topsham Museum